The permuton limit of random recursive separable permutations: Acknowledgements

 \section{Acknowledgements}

-An important part of this work was conducted while the second author (KRL) was a postdoctoral fellow at Université de Lorraine founded by the I-Site Lorraine Université d'Excellence (LUE).
+An important part of this work was conducted while the second author (KRL) was a postdoctoral fellow at Universit\'e de Lorraine {funded} by the I-Site Lorraine Universit\'e d'Excellence (LUE).
 Both authors are grateful to LUE for this opportunity.

-The authors would like to thank Cyril Marzouk for a discussion about recursive models of tree-like structures, and in particular for pointing out reference \cite{curien2009recursive}.
+The authors would like to thank Cyril Marzouk for a discussion about recursive models of tree-like structures, and in particular for pointing out reference \cite{curien2009recursive}. {They are also grateful to anonymous referees for their suggestions to improve the presentation of the paper.
+One of the referee suggested in particular the current proof of Proposition~\ref{prop characterization pushforward convergence}, which is shorter and more probabilistic than the one in the first arXiv version of the paper.}